 In the last two editions we have covered the essentials of the background to owning bonds and why we think Australian investors should own more (here), and the basic information about bonds and the way they work (here).

-We will also look at some examples of the risk/return trade-off of various different portfolios and wrap it all up with what you can expect as a FIIG client.
+We will also look at some examples of the risk/return trade off of various different portfolios and wrap it all up with what you can expect as a FIIG client.

 The capital structure determines the order of repayment of the liabilities of an issuer should that issuer go into liquidation.
 This happens very rarely but can make a lot of difference depending on who the issuer is!

 Most issuers do not have bonds issued from all parts of the structure, so it can sometimes be challenging to determine what the impact of the different levels has on the risk and return of the particular bond.

 Thankfully the large banks issue securities from all points of the capital structure and their price action can be easily tracked.
 The below shows the price movements of four securities issued by CBA through the COVID crisis (indexed to 100 at 2/12/2019):